 Hyperbole aside, THoM maintained high quality standards for both the kits and fine furnishings for mass produced miniatures of the day.
 In the first several years, The House of Miniatures™ name associated with Colonial Williamsburg.
 Their kits appeared in articles for The Scale Cabinetmaker.
 Both were top drawer brands of their time.

-The association with Colonial Williamsburg suggests that research for the early kits (mostly Chippendale and Queen Anne) may have been done through their museums.
+The association with Colonial Williamsburg suggests they researched the early kits (mostly Chippendale and Queen Anne) through their museums.
 It would certainly make sense.
 The two were collaborating on accessories such as silver settings and miniature art works.

 Although THoM had the parts manufactured in the Far East, they always maintained high design and build standards.
 Dean Benamy, originator the the Houseworks brand, has said that he had to go to Taiwan and help them find and set up wood-cutting operations that could meet the strict tolerances of furniture kits.